gui2project/5trackportastudio/doc/readme.md

 	  git.pull              Gets the latest code base from the repository.
 	   --m="message"        Commit message to use.
 	  help                  Display this help text.
-	  mongodb.config        Shows the MongoDB config file in json. mongodb.create        Creates MongoDB service on windows and starts it. mongodb.delete        Removes MongoDB service on windows.
+	  mongodb.config        Shows the MongoDB configuration file in JSON. mongodb.create        Creates MongoDB service on windows and starts it. mongodb.delete        Removes MongoDB service on windows.
 	  mongodb.start         Starts MongoDB service on windows.